This post was originally written in 2015, but upon re-reading it today, it still (just about) holds up, so I finally hit publish.

 ...figuring out what is core functionality and what is an enhancement.

-So the question becomes how does the web community re-frame it's thinking, and looks at progressive enhancement as the baseline that you build upon?
+So how does the web community re-frame it's thinking and look at progressive enhancement as the baseline that you build upon?

 Why does it matter?

 They do it by delivering and render views in the browser.
 The big upside of this is that the site is extremely fast to the user's input.
-The other big benefit is that there are a good number of frameworks (Angular, Ember, Polymer to name the "biggies" of today) that lend themselves greatly to client side MVC, i.e. full application logic in the client side code.
+The other big benefit is that there are a good number of frameworks (React, Vue, Angular, Polymer to name the "biggies" of today) that lend themselves greatly to client side MVC, i.e. full application logic in the client side code.

 The problem is that the frameworks will often (try to) reinvent fundamental building blocks of a web experience.
 A few simple/classic examples: